 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D1X does not offer wifi capability.
+In contrast, the D1X does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D1X and the A99 II have been discontinued, but can regularly be found used on ebay.
 The D1X was replaced by the Nikon D2X, while the A99 II does not have a direct successor.
 Further information on the features and operation of the D1X and A99 II can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Sony A99 II Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1X and the Sony A99 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.